garricode/technicaldocumentation/README.md

 ## Author

-- [Your Name](Your GitHub Profile Link): Feel free to connect with me on GitHub!
+- [Rafael Garrigos](https://github.com/garricode): Feel free to connect with me on GitHub!

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://github.com/garricode/personalportfolio/blob/main/LICENSE).
+See the LICENSE file for details.

-## Disclaimer
+## Project Adptations

-The code for this project may not fully meet all of FreeCodeCamp's original user stories after the updates.
+This project's code has been customized to fulfill its specific requirements.
+This entailed adjustments to the HTML elements and structure, as well as the CSS properties used to dictate element appearances.
+Therefore, it may not entirely align with all of the original FreeCodeCamp User Stories.